shaeberling/winston-esp/README.md

 ## Version history

 ### 0.4  (in progress)
+ - Display sensor data on display if available ⌛
+ - Receive config through REST call (which sensors, which pins etc) ⌛
+ - Move timezone setting to be dynamic, instead of compile time. ⌛
+ - Set up a wifi hotspot to configure wifi connection ⌛
+ - OTA support (no more plugging it in to update) ⌛

+### 0.3.1 ✓
+ - Fix for webserver becoming unavailable: Ask clients to not keep connections alive. ✓
- - Added /io/system/stats with task stats to help debugging. ✓
+ - Added `/io/system/stats` with task stats to help debugging. ✓
   - Note that this needs new config options to prevent linker errors.
- - Note: /io/time moves to /io/system/time ✓
+ - Move `/io/time` to `/io/system/time` ✓
  - Note: `sdkconfig.defaults` used instead of `sdkconfig`.
 This means a wifi password will not get accidentally submitted. ✓
- - Set up a wifi hotspot to configure wifi connection ⌛
- - OTA support (no more plugging it in to update) ⌛
- - Receive config through REST call (which sensors, which pins etc) ⌛
- - Display sensor data on display if available ⌛
- - Move timezone setting to be dynamic, instead of compile time. ⌛

 ### 0.3 ✓
  - Support for HTU21D temperature sensor ✓